jeremiah-c-leary/vhdl-style-guide/docs/port_rules.rst

 port_020
 ########

-This rule checks for at least one space before the :.
+This rule checks for at least one space before the colon.

 **Violation**